by Texas Homesteader ~

 RancherMan smoked the entrance of the hive first to distract the bees.
 Then he removed the cover and the top.

-Using his hive tool he loosened the first frame and gently removed it for inspection.
+Using his hive tool he loosened the first frame on the edge of the hive box and gently removed it for inspection.
 Bees typically work from the center of the hive outward so this gives us an idea of how full the frames were.

 This last frame looked to be about 90% full on one side and they had just started working on the other side.
 Perfect!